Automating Snowpipe for Amazon S3¶

 Note

 Following AWS guidelines, Snowflake designates no more than one SQS queue per S3 bucket.
-This SQS queue may be shared among multiple buckets in the same AWS account.
-The SQS queue coordinates notifications for all pipes connecting the external stages for the S3 bucket to the target tables.
+A SQS queue may be shared among multiple buckets in the same region from the same AWS account.
+The SQS queue coordinates notifications for all pipes connecting the external stages for the S3 buckets to the target tables.
 When a data file is uploaded into the bucket, all pipes that match the stage directory path perform a one-time load of the file into their corresponding target tables.

 2. Log into the Amazon S3 console.